What is osteosarcoma?

 - Took alkylating agents, which are anticancer drugs.

 - Have a certain change in your RB1 gene.

 - Are a teenager.

 - Have any of the following conditions: Bloom syndrome, Diamond-Blackfan anemia, Li-Fraumeni syndrome, Paget disease, Hereditary retinoblastoma, Rothmund-Thomson syndrome, or Werner syndrome.

 How common is osteosarcoma?

 Osteosarcoma accounts for about 3% of all childhood cancers.
-It is the third most common cancer in adolescence (after lymphomas and brain tumors).
+It is the most common primary bone tumor in children.
+Osteosarcoma is the third most common cancer in adolescence (after lymphomas and brain tumors).